OpenRiak/riak_kv/docs/InitialDesignDecisions.md

 Even in those situations, the leveled backend may be more efficient.
 The leveled backed is not efficient for storing small objects (of size 2KB or less).
 In this case it may be worth evaluating other options.

 Use of multi-backend should generally be avoided.
-It may specifically be used ot manage multiple expiry schedules across multiple bitcask backends, but not if anti-entropy requirements exist beyond read-repair or if inter-cluster reconciliation is required (where the use of reaper and eraser is preferred).
+It may specifically be used to manage multiple expiry schedules across multiple bitcask backends, but not if anti-entropy requirements exist beyond read-repair or if inter-cluster reconciliation is required.
+In these cases managing expiry [through the use of the eraser process is preferred](#deleting-data).

 #### Leveled

 The leveled backend has the following characteristics and features:
-- Pure erlang log-structured-merge (LSM) tree backend, designed and developed specifically for us within Riak.
+- Pure erlang log-structured-merge (LSM) tree backend, designed and developed specifically for use within Riak.
-  - Implementation in Erlang reduces risk as CPU scheduling of all Riak activity is under the control of the Erlang virtual machine.
+  - Implementation in Erlang simplifies resource management as CPU scheduling of all Riak activity is under the control of the Erlang virtual machine.
 - Differs from most other LSM implementations in that values are set-aside in a sequence-ordered journal, and only keys and metadata are placed in key-ordered the LSM-based ledger.
 This provides for lower cost and more efficient reads when only keys and metadata is required (which in riak is internally usually the case, even when the external user requires the value).
+It also reduces the overhead of write amplification, supporting more efficiently larger object sizes.
 - Specific internal optimisations to increase efficiency within Riak for Tictac-based method of anti-entropy and inter-cluster reconciliation.
 - Supports index entries as well as objects in the key-ordered ledger, to allow full use of the Riak query API.
 - Is the priority backend used within the OpenRiak community for both functional and non-functional testing of new releases.
 - Generally requires significantly less memory than the total size of all the keys.
-  - A fixed overhead of about 20K keys and metadata is kept in memory (per vnode), plus 1% of the keys, plus 2-bytes per key.
+  - A fixed overhead (per vnode) of about 20K keys and metadata is kept in memory, plus 1% of the keys, plus 2-bytes per key.
+  - Guarding against out-of-memory errors is an operator responsibility.
+The cluster should be expanded as the memory limit is reached, the per-vnode memory overhead will not be proactively reduced.

 #### Bitcask

 The bitcask backend has the following characteristics and features:
-- A simple low-code, journal based key-value store, originally design and developed by the Riak team; but has been used as a general implementation and model for such stores.
+- A simple low-code, journal based key-value store, originally design and developed by the Riak team; that has been used as a general implementation and model for such stores.
 - Written primarily in Erlang, but including around 3K lines of C code to provide the in-memory database of keys.
 Access to C-code is generally for short-lived functions, which limits the impact on the scheduling requirements of the BEAM.
 The C-code is also extremely stable, and is low-risk in terms of overheads associated with platform evolution, and changes to C standards.
 - Supports for pure objects only, no support for index entries and any part of the Riak Query API.
 - Requires an out-of-hours merge window to be available and configured, for compaction of mutated objects.
 Merging under database load may lead to highly unpredictable performance.
 - Requires a separate key-store backend if anti-entropy of inter-cluster reconciliation features are required.
 - All keys are kept in-memory, and so sufficient memory is required as the number of keys expand.
+  - Guarding against out-of-memory errors is an operator responsibility.
+The cluster should be expanded as the memory limit is reached, the per-vnode memory overhead will not be proactively reduced.
 - No current support for optimised HEAD requests, which can have significant impact on overall efficiency within Riak.
-  - Some implementations of bitcask have been produced with this optimisation, and may be open-sourced in the future.
+  - Implementations of bitcask have been produced with this optimisation, and may be open-sourced in the future.

 #### Eleveldb